domino-megan-engstrom/AI-Hub-Test/README.md

 4. ...
 5. ...

+## Best Practices

+### Code
+1. Use Case templates should ideally contain an end-to-end experience from development to productionization
+2. README should include usage instructions
+3. Any links in the README should use absolute URLs
+4. If the repo contains a notebook, ensure that the notebook well documented

+### Testing
+1. List the Domino versions that the code in this repo has been validated against: 5.8
+2. If an automated test is included in the repo, document how it should be run:

-## Release process
+### Release process
-Follow the best practices below for releasing templates from this repo:

-1. Always release a template from a protected release branch.
+1. Development may continue from a main/active branch
+2. Maintain a CHANGELOG for the repo, that documents major changes in the repo
+3. Whenever the template code is ready to be released (prerogative of template creator, who will sign off on the release based on automated + manual testing), create a release branch
-2. Follow semantic versioning for releases.
-Create a protected branch with a prefix ``release-X.Y.Z`` for every release.
+4. Follow semantic versioning for releases.
+Release branches should be created with a prefix ``release-X.Y.Z`` for every release.
+5. Ensure that the release branch is protected.
-3. Always make the latest release the default branch for the repo.
+6. Always make the latest release the default branch for the repo.
-4. <placeholder for jira>
+7. Once a new version is ready to be released, reach out to Domino by submitting the [intake form](https://docs.google.com/forms/d/e/1FAIpQLSe9OgI8eCzsu4WCyfG1xPV8C-xR9Wg--mo7Uq4UX1QBCEqyFw/viewform?usp=sf_link)
+8. After submitting the form: Domino will reach out to start the process of including the new version in the Hub.
+At this point, the release branch should be provided git reference in the commit.
+The Domino team will ensure that the release branch name is mapped to the hub revision, and perform other checks as part of the review process.